shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

   - Batch size can be specified (1 - 10)
   - Recommandation timeout for the queue is 6x compare to the lambda function timeout
   - DLQ should be set up in the SQS, not in the lambda (DLQ for lambda is only for async invocation and this is a synchronus operation ???)
+  - For FIFO queue, the processing will be in-order
+  - Occasionally, the event-mapping might recieve same item from queue twice
+  - If a batch returned due to error, the messages will return as individual message and also will be proceed in different group
+  - Lambda delete the items after being proceed
+  - DLQ can be configured if the event is not processed

 ### Lambda@Edge